huynhlvd/ramsi/README.md

           "Measurement Bounds for Sparse Signal Recovery with Multiple Side Information," in e-print, arXiv, Jan.
 2017.

-            Computing the measurement bound m, which is required for successful reconstruction, for the weighted n-l1 minimization problem: minx {1/2 ||Ax - b ||22  +  lambda ∑j Wj || x - zj ||1},
+**_Computing the measurement bound m, which is required for successful reconstruction, for the weighted n-l1 minimization problem:_**
+                     minx {1/2 ||Ax - b ||22  +  lambda ∑j Wj || x - zj ||1},

    where measurements b =  Ax ∈ Rm x 1,  A ∈ Rm x n,  x, zj ∈ Rn x 1, Wj = diag(n), wij (∈ Wj) > 0.

-            The main files are:
+**_Source code files:_**

-	            */nl1Bound.m: The function for computing measurement bounds.
+	- nl1Bound.m: The function for computing measurement bounds.
-	            */usageDemo.m: One demo to run the nl1Bound function.
+	- usageDemo.m: One demo to run the nl1Bound function.